WaterDesk/StormDesk-Installer/README.md

 - Add general Line object
 - Add Velocity SCADA object
 - Graph: display precipitation graph together with object results
-- Multiple graph: add scada object, display precipitation graph together with other objects
+- Multiple graph: add SCADA object, display precipitation graph together with other objects
 - Merge model file (.wsm)
 - Add navigation mode settings in status bar: highlight, move, zoom with different levels
 - Support hot start for simulation
 - Support to covert objects in shape background files to model objects, such as junction, conduit, subcatchment, point, polygon, and etc.
 - Data integrity check, data evaluation
-- Get raingage rainfall data from scada
+- Get Raingage rainfall data from SCADA
 - Inference the invert elevation of junction
-- Time series expression editor; convert scada data to time series by expression
+- Time series expression editor; convert SCADA data to time series by expression
 - Model result precision analysis
 - Allow not to load result when open a model
 - Some performance and UI improvements, and some bug fixes